dustinpfister/blog_posts/_posts/js-array-length.md

 There are of course many other ways to remove elements from an array that will result in a decrees of length, however there are also some ways to do so that will not.
 This is of course where things get a little confusing and why it is important to understand the difference between array length and array count as I have covered in the previous sub section of this post on length, count and index values of an array in javaScript.

-### 1.4 - Setting something to a high index value will set the length of the Array
+### 1.4 - Setting an array element to a high index value will set the length of the Array

 Take into account a basic example such as this for a moment.